- Vitiligo is a skin condition where areas become pale or white — it can affect any area of your body.

 What are the symptoms of vitiligo?

-White hairs can occur in an area of vitiligo, and head and facial hair might start to grey earlier than normal in affected areas.
+Some people have white hairs in an area with vitiligo, and your head or facial hair might start to grey earlier than normal.
+The areas of vitiligo may be itchy or more sensitive.

-Vitiligo can progress to other parts of the body, especially during times of distress, stress, illness or pregnancy.
+Vitiligo can spread to other parts of your body, especially during times of distress, stress, illness or pregnancy.
 Sometimes the vitiligo stays stable; sometimes, white patches can suddenly get their pigment back.

-There are usually no other problems, and most people with vitiligo have good health.
-However, some people with the condition also have autoimmune conditions such as Graves’ disease (an overactive thyroid) or Hashimoto’s thyroiditis (an underactive thyroid).
+If you have vitiligo, you may not have any other medical problems, and many people with vitiligo stay in good health.
+However, if you have vitiligo you may also develop another autoimmune condition such as Graves’ disease (an overactive thyroid) or Hashimoto’s thyroiditis (an underactive thyroid), diabetes or pernicious anaemia.

 What causes vitiligo?

-The cause of vitiligo is unclear, though it is thought to be an autoimmune condition, where the immune system attacks the cells that form pigment.
+The cause of vitiligo is unclear, but it is thought to be an autoimmune condition, where your immune system attacks the cells that make pigment.

 About 1 in 10 people with vitiligo have someone else in their family with the condition.
 Sometimes, having an injury to the skin, emotional factors or stress may make the vitiligo worse.